strangecharacters/strangecharacters.com/content/articles/in-good-company/index.md

 Even better, time to start a business.

-When I was a kid, back in the last century I had a Commodore 64.
+When I was a kid, back in the last century, I had a Commodore 64.
 I loved reading stories about developers that were working from their bedrooms and making money selling games that they had written themselves.

 What happens next?
 A home office?
 A laptop on a tropical beach?

-If I'm trying to start my own business it makes sense to start something that is fulfilling, that I can enjoy for along time.
+If I'm trying to start my own business it makes sense to start something that is fulfilling, that I can enjoy for a long time.

 * The process
 * Side effects